AMSP-04/NETN-ORG/NETN-ORG.md

 ### Equipment

-An equipment represents individual physical items defined specifically and apart from any holdings defined for the `HoldingUnit`.
+An equipment represents individual physical items defined specifically and apart from any holdings defined for the `HostUnit`.
 Equipment includes platforms, munition and sensors object.

 |Attribute|Datatype|Semantics|
 |---|---|---|